James Rogers (American football)

-James Rogers (born May 27, 1988) is a former American football cornerback.
-Rogers played for the Tampa Bay Buccaneers and Kansas City Chiefs of the National Football League.
+James Rogers (born May 27, 1988) is an American former football cornerback.
+Rogers was a member of the Tampa Bay Buccaneers and Kansas City Chiefs of the National Football League (NFL).

 Professional career

 Kansas City Command

 Rogers was assigned to the Kansas City Command of the Arena Football League in 2012.
 He played in three games with the Command.

 Tampa Bay Buccaneers

 Rogers was signed to the Tampa Bay Buccaneers practice squad on December 11, 2012.

 Kansas City Chiefs

 Rogers signed with the Kansas City Chiefs on May 14, 2013.

 Hamilton Tiger-Cats

 Rogers signed with the Hamilton Tiger-Cats on September 5, 2013.